 Faith in Reforms

-New financial system regulations
+Angolan financial system regulations

+Angolan financial system regulations are about to get a shakeup.
 Emerging from a period of lost credibility, Angola today aims to regain it with interest.
 Fundamental to that, and to plans for economic diversification beyond hydrocarbon dependency, is deep structural reform including financial reform, not least to expand financial participation, and with it the tax base.
 Of note was parliament’s historic vote in February 2021 to expanded public contribution to the economy by approving the introduction of VAT.

 Not a One-trick Pony